-While Japanese law does allow expats to remit salary outside the country, most employers and employees choose to avoid doing so on account of Japan’s stringent wire transfer laws (any transfer equivalent of US$10,000 is reported to the relevant regulators), foreign exchange rate fluctuations, and the high costs of living in Japan.
+While Japanese law does allow expats to sending money overseas, most employers and employees choose to avoid doing so on account of Japan’s stringent wire transfer laws (any transfer equivalent of US$10,000 is reported to the relevant regulators), foreign exchange rate fluctuations, and the high costs of living in Japan.
 Instead, some opt to open foreign denominated cash accounts at the international banks, although this too opens up the employee to foreign exchange rate losses.

 Bank transfers in Japan are largely very simple, particularly with the international banks as they allow online wire transfers after the routing of the money (between your account in Japan and your account overseas) is applied for in writing at one of the bank branches in Japan.
 Once at your bank branch, ask the tellers for an overseas wire application.
 The form is usually no more than a page in length and asks for specifics about the destination account details, how much is being transferred, and the reasons for the transfer.
 The costs for wire transfers naturally vary from bank to bank, but generally speaking the costs for doing so range from 2,500 yen to 4,500 yen per transaction.
 Once the application is confirmed, the transfer should appear in your overseas bank account within a few days.